POUNDIAN/annotated-index/README.md

  Emperor 65/125, 69/150, 151 see FREDERICK II, of Prussia.
 ```

+Edit: I think at other points ChatGPT has allowed us multiple same keys; that makes the JSON invalid but at least we have all the information.

 We also have instances of, e.g., "See Appendix A."

 ## Errors